Code-max-satyam/fruit-and-vegetable-website/README.md

  Technologies Used

-HTML – For the structure of the website
+HTML – For the structure of the website.
-CSS – For styling and responsive design
+CSS – For styling and responsive design.
-JavaScript – For interactivity and dynamic content
+JavaScript – For interactivity and dynamic content.